Nikon D7000 vs Panasonic TZ200

 Body comparison: Nikon D7000 vs Panasonic TZ200

 An illustration of the physical size and weight of the Nikon D7000 and the Panasonic TZ200 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D7000 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic TZ200 is considerably smaller (48 percent) than the Nikon D7000.
 It is worth mentioning in this context that the D7000 is splash and dust resistant, while the TZ200 does not feature any corresponding weather-sealing.